NSSAC/SIMBA_store/docs/quickstart/get-started.rst

 .. code-block:: bash

-  pip install simbaDriver
+  pip install simbaStore

 User local installation (not recommeded as the script path is not in the search PATH)

 .. code-block:: bash

-  pip install simbaDriver --user
+  pip install simbaStore --user